 Custody is defined as the guardianship of someone or something.
-An emergency custody is when someone or a place such as an agency asks for full custody of a minor child because the minor child was abused by his/ her guardian by either of the following ways:
+An Emergency custody order is when someone or a place such as an agency asks for full custody of a juvenile because the minor child was abused by his/ her guardian by either of the following ways:

 - Sexual abuse;

-- Abuse by threatening the child to take illegal drugs;
+- Abuse by threatening the juvenile to take illegal drugs;

-- An abuse that can cause the child to die; and
+- An abuse that can cause the juvenile to die; and

 - Physical abuse.

-- A felony crime – the guardian of the minor child has committed a crime that will lead to a serious punishment of imprisonment for a number of years and a huge fine to be paid.
+- A felony crime – the guardian of the juvenile has committed a crime that will lead to a serious punishment of imprisonment for a number of years and a huge fine to be paid.

 - Neglect – the guardian does not show any interest or attention towards the minor child he/ she has custody to.
 This can be shown in a number of ways.
 These may include:

 - The juvenile’s clothes;

 - The juvenile’s nutrition and physical health;

 - The guardian does not provide medical or dental attention; and

 - The juvenile is not taken to emergency facilities when needed.